marcio777/cadmus/src/en/Chapter-V/Part II: Complex Interfaces.md

 };
 ```

-Thes second array looks more complicated, and that's because it is an array of arrays.
+The second array looks more complicated, and that's because it is an array of arrays.
 Each of the arrays inside of the data arrays represents a row, and the contents represents the data.
 To actaully make the table, now that you have the things inside of it, you will need ths follwing lines of code:

 ```java
 table1 = new JTable(data, columnnames);